benjtinsley/ttree/README.md

 These had my gears grinding in the background for some time as I continued the course.
 By the time the final project was announced, I had already gotten quite far in my mind on the third ADT.
 Perhaps it can increment but cannot decrement?
 Which structure would best be suited for this?
 Graph?
 Hash Table?
 Binary Tree?
 What if there were more than one dimension to the denote the proficiency?
 I kept a running log of my thoughts on my dry erase board and it continued to haunt me.
 It felt like it was writing itself and all I had to do was put my attention to it for a little longer and it would reveal something else to me.
 The rules were all already there, I just had to write them down.

 I would define myself as a jack-of-all-trades type person.
 Mastery, for whatever reason, is very difficult for me, and I often change gears before going deeper.
 It seemed that every time I thought about this emerging data structure, it revealed something to me about myself and how I view my own talents.
-Promoting talents, which in the real world is spending more time doing something is an opportunity cost.
+Promoting talents, which in the real world means spending more time doing one specific thing, is an opportunity cost.
 By spending time with one thing, it cuts you off from spending time with something else.
 Perhaps the reason why mastery was difficult for me is there are things I don't want to get rid of.
 Perhaps there are things I don't want to lose.
 It's easier to lose something flighty and temporal than lose something large amounts of time have been invested in, so I opt for the former because I'm afraid of losing the latter.
 As the John Lennon quote at the beginning states, perhaps I mire in the plans and schemes because I think I haven't found the Thing<sup>TM</sup> that will promote itself to the top yet.

 This class focused on efficient getting, setting, deleting and editing of information.
 This is an important thing to learn, but I also believe that efficiency shouldn't always be the goal in life.
 Efficiency is selfish and ruthless.
 It bypasses all other desires to accomplish the goal in as little time as possible.
 Optimum, on the other hand, takes many things into account to accomplish in a wholistic approach.
 After all, if I were to ask you to consider the most efficient workday as you could imagine and the most optimal workday you could imagine, I think the former would have you feeling frazzled and burnt out, while the latter would leave you feeling accomplished and satisfied.